samwhitton-cybersec/My-Cyber-Secruity-Portfolio/CFTs/README.md

 - `nano` – to edit the hex dump
 - `sz` – to transfer the recovered file to the host
 - Image viewer – to view the file and obtain the flag

+### PIETIME - Binary Exploitation

+🔍 Steps Taken

+- Downloaded the two binary files `vuln` and `vuln.c`

+- Analysed the `vuln.c` file using nano.
+I found that there was a function in the program called `win` that opened the `flag.txt` file.

+Needed to make the binary executable.
+- Used `chmod +x vuln` to do this.

+-